trinsic-id/v2-sdk/docs/walkthrough/vaccination-cli.md

-# Walkthrough
+# Vaccination Use Case for CLI

 It can be challenging to understand how verifiable credentials work until you see some examples.
-This walkthrough will show how a vaccination card might be issued, held, and proven using verifiable credentials with Trinsic.
+This walkthrough will show how a vaccination card might be issued, held, and proven using verifiable credentials with the Trinsic CLI.
 It assumes no prior knowledge to decentralized identity.

-## Prerequisites

-Before you begin, you'll need to be a early adopter of Trinsic Ecosystems to have the fully-functional platform.
-The instructions assume you have already set up your ecosystem deployment.

-If you haven't been invited to Trinsic Ecosystems yet, please [get in touch](https://trinsic.id/contact-us/) or [learn more](https://trinsic.id/trinsic-ecosystems/)!
-We'd love to help you get started.
+--8<----
+walkthrough/snippets/intro-infrastructure.md
+walkthrough/snippets/intro-use-case.md
+--8<----

-## Install Trinsic
+## Install Trinsic CLI

-If you are ready to begin integrating the SDK into an existing project, make sure you have an SDK installed.
-We currently provide a CLI, TypeScript, and C# SDKs for local development.
+--8<-- "setup/installation/install-cli.md"

 If you're here to just go through the walkthrough, check out our [Gitpod cloud environment](https://gitpod.io/#https://github.com/trinsic-id/sdk) for easy installation (You'll have to create a free account with gitpod).

-=== "Trinsic CLI"

-    --8<-- "setup/installation/install-cli.md"

-=== "TypeScript"

-    --8<-- "setup/installation/install-node.md"

-=== "C#"

-    --8<-- "setup/installation/install-net.md"

-Once installed, configure the SDK's server address to your Ecosystem:
+Once installed, configure the CLI's server address to your Ecosystem:

 === "Trinsic CLI"